opulo-inc/docs/docs/openpnp/v4/calibration/8-nozzle-tip-calibration/nozzle-tip-calibration.md

 1. **Home the LumenPnP**.
     * Level the nozzles to prevent collisions before homing.
     * Perform a homing of the LumenPnP to ensure that fiducial detection and nozzle tip calibration finish successfully for the `N1` and `N2` nozzles without errors.
-    * The homing sequence will first scan the homing fiducial, then proceed to scan and calibrate both nozzle tips.
+    * The homing sequence will first scan the homing fiducial, then proceed to scan and calibrate both nozzle tips.<br/><br/>
       ![full homing sequence](images/16-full-homing-sequence-openpnp.gif)
 <br/><br/>